kiowa-scott-hurley/tea-tech-and-trials/_posts/2023-03-06-international-womens-day.md

 * [37.5% of staff at Facebook globally are women.
 Of the technical staff, women represent only 24.8%.][9]
 * [According to a 2019 global report][10], women received 54% of all degrees; the share of humanities, arts and social sciences degrees undertaken by women was 54%, while STEM was undertaken by a share of only 30% women.

 These are some sobering statistics - but we're getting better, right?
-There's a variety of encouraging programs for women in STEM
+There's a variety of encouraging programs for women in STEM nowadays!

+### Progress is inevitable
-While I studied philosophy at university, one of the things that became apparent was that every author assumed their period in time was surely the best - that they were more advanced than any society had ever been before, and that progress was inevitable.
+In my philosophy classes at university, the idea that more modern societies were more advanced and progress was inevitable, was pervasive.
 Unfortunately, this simply isn't always the case - while women's participation in STEM subjects and other male dominated fields has increased over time, computational and engineering degrees are left in the lurch.
-More women graduated with computing degrees in the 80s than they do today!
+More women graduated with computing degrees in the 1980s than they do today!

 [In the United States in 1984][11], computer science grads were composed of 37% women; [in 2018, that number was less than 20%.][12]

 ![% Of Female Undergraduates over time, By Major, Computer Science and Engineering](https://kiowa-scott-hurley.github.io/tea-tech-and-trials/img/IWD/comp-sci-majors-80s-to-today.png)

 Aussie stats aren't any better - [women make up just 1/5th of technology graduates][13].
+Ouch.

 ## Herstory

+"Wait, so women were once more involved in tech?"
+I hear you exclaim - I know, I know.
+Let's take a walk through the past and see how we got here.

 ### Careers for Boys and Girls - Women in STEM in 1930s Australia

 I picked up this lovely book at an op-shop a few years ago!